-Hence, for FY2020 under review, the Board believes that notwithstanding the close family ties between the Executive Chairman and the CEO, the current composition of the Board is able to make precise, objective and prudent judgement on the Group's corporate affairs.
+Hence, for FY2021 under review, the Board believes that notwithstanding the roles of Executive Chairman and CEO are vested in the same individual, the current composition of the Board is able to make precise, objective and prudent judgement on the Group's corporate affairs.
 This Board is of the view that there are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and are based on collective decisions without any individual exercising any considerable concentration of power of influence.